 Helen Stockton, Research Manager, National Energy Action Helen is Research Manager at national fuel poverty charity NEA with over 15 years of applied social research experience spanning the quantitative and qualitative paradigms.
 Research interests include social policy, energy and social justice.
 She is enthusiastic about exploring the ways knowledge can be brokered between academia, policy and practice.

-Benj Sykes, Operations Director and Deputy Country Manager, Ørsted Energy Renewables UK Benj is UK Head of Market Development, Consenting and External Affairs at Ørsted, the world leader in offshore wind.
-He co-Chairs the Offshore Wind Industry Council, setting the UK’s offshore wind strategy.
+Benj Sykes, Vice President in Ørsted's UK offshore wind business Benj is UK Head of Market Development, Consenting and External Affairs at Ørsted, the world leader in offshore wind.
+He is former co-Chair of the Offshore Wind Industry Council, setting the UK’s offshore wind strategy.
 Benj has worked in the Energy sector for over 30 years, across the renewable energy and upstream oil and gas sectors.
-He is a Fellow of the Geological Society and the Energy Institute.
+He is a Fellow of the Geological Society and an Honorary Fellow of the Energy Institute.